-A certificate authority (CA) can issue certificates to the servers using a CA certificate.
+A certificate authority (CA) can issue certificates to web services on servers using a CA certificate.
 This certificate contains two keys, a private key and public key.
-The public key is installed on the clients by installing a public certificate.
-The private key is used for signing SSL certificates that must be installed on the server.
-Whenever a client calls the server, the server sends the SSL certificate, including the public key, to the client.
-The client can validate the SSL certificate using the already installed public CA certificate.
-The client and the server can now use the public and private SSL certificate to exchange a secret key and thereby establish a secure SSL/TLS connection.
+The public key is installed on the clients of a web service (service clients) by installing a public certificate.
+The private key is used for signing server certificates that must be installed on the server.
+Whenever a service client calls the web service, the web service sends the server certificate including the public key to the client.
+The service client can validate the server certificate using the already installed public CA certificate.
+The client and the server can now use the public and private server certificate to exchange a secret key and thereby establish a secure SSL/TLS connection.

-For more information about TLS: https://en.wikipedia.org/wiki/Transport_Layer_Security
+For more information about TLS: https://en.wikipedia.org/wiki/Transport\Layer\Security